ccmucdenver/ccm-docs/docs/python.md

     <username>

-by your username. **It is important to use a directory in /data001 or /data002, because of performance issues with locations in `/home` or `/storage`, which may make some conda commands not work.** At the end, you should see the question
+is your username. **It is important to use a directory in /data001 or /data002, because of current performance issues with locations in `/home` or `/storage`, which may make some conda commands not work.** At the end, you should see the question

     Do you wish to update your shell profile to automatically initialize conda?
     (more text) [yes|no]